ihniwiad/wp-multi-block-plugin/README.md

 ## Develop

-* use `npm run start` to watch & build custom Block Editor blocks
+* Use `npm run start` to watch & build your Block Editor blocks.
-* if using a workspace outside your WordPress folder, open another tab in your terminal and use `npm run watch` to publish your builds from workspace to your WordPress folder
+* If using a workspace outside your WordPress Plugins folder, open another tab in your terminal and use `npm run watch` to watch and publish your builds from workspace to your WordPress folder (for manual publish use `npm run publish`).

-## Updates
+## Versions

+### 0.1.4

+* Fixed WordPress deprecations (CSS including event, removed `onSplit`).
+* Fixed Block *Section* `section` (template selection).
+* Multiple small fixes

 ### 0.1.3